 The strategic alignment of the business fields is increasingly being reflected in the Group's corporate structure.
-The Applications business is pooled with 1&1 Internet AG and the Access business with 1&1 Telecom GmbH.
+The Applications business is pooled with 1&1 Internet AG and the Access business with 1&1 Telecom GmbH

-Further information on strategy, opportunities and targets is included in the Risk, Opportunity and Forecast Report in section 4.
+Further information on strategy, opportunities and targets is included in the company description "United Internet at a glance" and in the "Risk, Opportunity and Forecast Report" in section 4.